tungvn/wordpress-snippet/README.md

 - You can also install a .vsix by opening the file from within VS Code.
 Run File > Open File... or Ctrl+O and select the extension .vsix.

 ### Changelogs
+- Version 1.1.1: Fix a bug which show unnecessary characters on functions
 - Version 1.1: Update functions snippet up to Wordpress 4.6.1
 - Version 0.8: First commit.
 Update functions, constant and classes from Wordpress 3.7